-At the end of the day, the bad review gets rid of any “too good to be true” doubts.
-When every online review about your brand is a gushingly over the top 5-star rating, it can come off as fake social proof.
+The bad review gets rid of any “too good to be true” doubts.
+When every online review about your brand is gushingly over the top 5-star rating, it can come off as fake social proof.

 A bad review can bring a certain level of authenticity to your brand or product.
 But does that mean you should be happy about or encouraging bad reviews?

-Instead, you simply need to learn how to respond to negative reviews in a tactful way.
+Instead, it would be best if you simply learned how to respond to negative reviews tactfully.

-It’s unfortunate that a lot of companies don’t really worry about their online reviews.
-Their logic is that everyone gets some good reviews and, of course, some bad reviews.
+Unfortunately, many companies don’t worry about their online reviews.
+Their logic is that everyone gets some good and, of course, some bad reviews.

-But the companies that make the most out of their online reviews will address it by responding to the client.
+But the companies that make the most out of their online reviews will address it by responding to the customer.

 And companies who respond to those reviews in a tactful way often reap the rewards.
 Just check out these online review statistics for companies that respond to positive or negative reviews:

-- Consumers find that businesses that respond to reviews are 1.7x more trustworthy than those who don’t
+- Consumers find that businesses that respond to reviews are 1.7x more trustworthy than those that don’t

 - Not responding to reviews can increase your customer churn by 15%